 In limited circumstances, residents in country areas can make an application to the local state Magistrates Court for property up to the value of $20 000 [see Family Law Act 1975 (Cth) s 46].

-Before making an application to the court for property settlement in the Family Court, certain pre-action procedures must be complied with, unless an exemption to this requirement applies.
+Before making an application to the Family Court to start a case for property settlement, certain pre-action procedures must be complied with, unless an exemption to this requirement applies.
 These pre-action procedures do not apply to matters held in the Federal Circuit Court.

 No one can be guaranteed that the court will grant this leave.
 In practice, extensions are not difficult to get, but this should never be relied on.

-Parties to a case have a duty to make full and frank disclosure of all information relevant to the issues in dispute in a timely manner.
-This duty starts at the pre-action procedure stage before the case commences and continues until the case is finalised.
+Parties to a case in the Family Court similarly have a duty to make full and frank disclosure of all information relevant to the issues in dispute in a timely manner.
+This duty starts at the pre-action procedure stage in the Family Court before the case commences and continues until the case is finalised [See Family Law Rules 2004 (Cth) r 13.01].

-Any documents that have been disclosed can only be used for the purpose of resolving the dispute for which they were disclosed.
+Any documents that have been disclosed can only be used for the purpose of resolving the dispute for which they were disclosed [r 13.07A].

-Where pre-action procedures have been complied with and agreement cannot be reached, or where the matter is exempt from pre-action procedures, the initiating documents are the Initiating Application, and a Financial Statement with details of all property interests.
+Where pre-action procedures have been complied with and agreement cannot be reached, or where the matter is exempt from pre-action procedures, the documents needed to apply are the Initiating Application, and a Financial Statementwith details of all financial circumstances.

-A case assessment conference will be held as near as practicable to 28 days after the application was filed.
-The conference is convened by a Registrar, a mediator, or both.
+For cases in the Family Court, a case assessment conference will be held as near as practicable to 28 days after the application was filed [Family Law Rules 2004 (Cth ) r 4.03 (b)].
+The conference may be conducted by a mediator, but must be held in the presence of a Registrar [r 12.03].
 The purpose of the conference is to enable the conference convenor to assess the case and make any recommendations about the future conduct of the case, and to attempt to resolve the case or any part of the case by agreement.
-A case assessment conference will not normally be adjourned.

 If there is a risk that one spouse may deal with property to the detriment of the other, for example by dissipating, transferring, or encumbering it, the Court may grant an injunction under section 114 of the Family Law Act 1975 (Cth).
 For example, if a spouse is leaving a job and will be paid long service leave or will be entitled to take superannuation funds in cash, it may be necessary to seek orders preserving those funds.